 You also need to install AnyDesk on the client system.
 Then connect from the remote system using the ID provided by AnyDesk and password set in the previous step.

 All done.
-You have access to Desktop of the remote system.
+You have access to the Desktop of the remote system.